sophimail/webadmin/README.md

 ## Contributor License Agreement

-By committing source code, data or other material to the Shopimail project you are assigning all copyright and/ or similar rights to AVERWAY LTD in consideration of its agreement to license the source, code, data or other material under GPL v.3.0.
+By committing source code, data or other material to the SophiMail project you are assigning all copyright and/ or similar rights to AVERWAY LTD in consideration of its agreement to license the source, code, data or other material under GPL v.3.0.

 ## Screenshots